AdithyaSean/Automated-Home-Security-System/docs/Automated-Home-Security-System-Report.md

    - Cloud-based advanced analytics
    - Machine learning model deployment

    The Processing Layer handles the complex task of analyzing and interpreting data from multiple sources.
-Edge computing nodes perform real-time video analysis using OpenCV, capable of processing up to 30 frames per second for motion detection and basic object recognition.
+Edge computing nodes perform real-time video analysis using OpenCV (Bradski & Kaehler, 2023), capable of processing up to 30 frames per second for motion detection and basic object recognition.
 The distributed processing system allows multiple Raspberry Pi units to share the computational load, with each device capable of handling up to 1080p video streams while maintaining real-time performance.
 Cloud-based analytics, powered by Firebase and custom machine learning models, provide advanced features such as facial recognition and behavior analysis.
 The machine learning models, trained on extensive datasets, are optimized for edge deployment while maintaining high accuracy in various lighting conditions.

 4. **Application Layer**
    - Mobile application with intuitive UI/UX